 Journalling to Effect Positive Change

-Journalling about a regular day or a stressful experience is the act of processing in a safe space (the paper version of my shower thoughts), allowing yourself to remember the insights you uncover for application in your daily lives.
-This can promote cognitive defusion, or noticing our thoughts without feeling the impulse to action them, or allow them to influence our mood.
-Improved mood and emotion regulation follows strengthened self awareness not only of our own feelings and experiences but also of how we affect those around us.
+Journaling about a regular day or a stressful experience is the act of processing in a safe space (the paper version of my shower thoughts), allowing yourself to remember the insights you uncover for application in your daily lives.
+This can promote cognitive defusion, or noticing our thoughts without feeling the impulse to act on them, or allow them to influence our mood.
+Improved mood and emotion regulation follow strengthened self-awareness, not only of our own feelings and experiences but also of how we affect those around us.

 Back to blog